cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 For more information, see Deploying Lambda-based Applications.

-In one of the interviews with Matt Wood, Chief product strategist at Amazon Web Services, says

-> "There’s a particular category of usage
-> where the developer wants to focus primarily on adding functionality
-> to their application, they don’t want to worry about scaling up and
-> down (infrastructure), and they want costs that run in line with usage
-> of their application, not the utilization of their infrastructure.
+In one of the interviews with Matt Wood, Chief product strategist at Amazon Web Services, says "There’s a particular category of usage where the developer wants to focus primarily on adding functionality to their application, they don’t want to worry about scaling up and down (infrastructure), and they want costs that run in line with usage of their application, not the utilization of their infrastructure.
-> Lambda provides a really good answer for developers looking for that
+Lambda provides a really good answer for developers looking for that sort of focus."
-> sort of focus." :warning: citation missing, could this not be
-> formulated without this quote?

 Ironically, Lambda could be a threat to one of the Amazon's most popular EC2.
 Developers can build apps that run entirely on Lambda